GServlet/gservlet-site/content/_index.md

 ## Contribute

 Would you like to contribute to the GServlet project?
 There are many ways in which you can bring your participation.
 We provide more information about how to get involved in our contribute page.
-The project is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) and can be found on GitHub.
+The project is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) and it can be found on [GitHub](https://github.com/GServlet/gservlet-api).